dynamsoft-docs/barcode-reader-docs/parameters/reference/image-preprocessing-modes.md

 - [LibraryParameters](#libraryparameters)

 ### IPM_GRAY_SMOOTH
 Preprocesses the image using the gray smoothing algorithm.
-This mode can be used for for images with noise or texture.
+This mode can be used for images with noise or texture.
 This mode has the following arguments for further customizing.
 - [SmoothBlockSizeX](#smoothblocksizex)
 - [SmoothBlockSizeY](#smoothblocksizey)
 - [LibraryFileName](#libraryfilename)